mattpsu03/Free-Play-with-Attract-arcade-mods/README.md

 -9/25/26 - Added 1942 Freeplay with Attract

 -9/25/26 - Added Pac-Land Freeplay with Attract (3 coins/1 Credit in coin A to activate freeplay)

+-9/25/26 - Added Pacmania Freeplay with Attract (select FREE  ON in service mode menu)